lguebeli/novel_roar_server/README.md

 The report motivates the thesis and introduces the required background.
 It further explains the development, reasoning, and results of each prototype in great detail.

+This repository contains the RL Agent and command and control (C&C) part of ROAR.
+There is [another repository](https://github.com/jluech/roar_client) for the underlying ransomware.